mwchben/dsa-js/readme.md

 The recursive version of multiply breaks down like this.
 In the base case, where n <= 0, it returns 1.
 For larger values of n, it calls itself, but with n - 1.
 That function call is evaluated in the same way, calling multiply again until n <= 0.
 At this point, all the functions can return and the original multiply returns the answer.

 Note: Recursive functions must have a base case when they return without calling the function again (in this example, when n <= 0), otherwise they can never finish executing.
+##### Base case
+It tells the recursive function when it no longer needs to call itself.
+It is a simple case where the return value is already known.
+There will also be a recursive call which executes the original function with different arguments.
+If the function is written correctly, eventually the base case will be reached.

+##### use recursion by calling itself
+The function will return an array of integers which begins with a number represented by the startNum parameter and ends with a number represented by the endNum parameter.
+The starting number will always be less than or equal to the ending number.
+This function uses recursion by calling itself and doesn't use loops of any kind && also works for cases where both startNum and endNum are the same.

+`
+function rangeOfNumbers(startNum, endNum) {
+  if (endNum < startNum) {
+    return [];
+  } else {
+    const numbers = rangeOfNumbers(startNum, endNum - 1);
+    numbers.push(endNum);
+    return numbers;
+  }
+}
+`

+## Notables

 ##### Math.floor( Math.random() * (max - min) + min)
 We know that Math.random() returns a value in the range [0, 1).
 0 is included but 1 is excluded.
 You can think of it as the range 0 to 0.999999...